ez-me/magnetico/cmd/magneticow/README.md

 ## Installation
 ### Installing the Pre-Compiled Static Binary
-You can find the latest pre-compiled static binaries on [GitHub](https://github.com/boramalper/magnetico/releases) for versions from v0.7.0 onwards.
+You can find the latest pre-compiled static binaries on [GitHub](https://github.com/ez-me/magnetico/releases) for versions from v0.12.0 onwards.

-### Installing the Docker Image
-Docker images are provided on [Docker Hub](https://hub.docker.com/u/boramalper) at the repositories `boramalper/magneticod` and `boramalper/magneticow`.

 ## Setup
 ### Configuration